Pandian did a lot of good work for Odisha and BJD: Naveen Patnaik - The Statesman

 Advertisement

-Pandian, who was in the line of fire after humiliating poll debacle of the BJD in Odish, announced his retirement from active politics in June last year.
+Pandian, who was in the line of fire after humiliating poll debacle of the BJD in Odisha, announced his retirement from active politics in June last year.

 Pandian had joined the BJD on 28 November, 2013 ahead of the twin polls more than a month after he resigned from the Indian Administrative Services (IAS).